 Information about work-based learning and apprenticeships during the coronavirus pandemic.

-I’m due to start an apprenticeship this autumn, will it go ahead?
+I’m due to start an apprenticeship, will it go ahead?

 Yes, you should be able to start, but check with your employer and training provider.
 Your training provider will need to do a health and safety review to make sure that it’s safe for your assessor to visit you in your workplace.